Franschhoek: Recent developments

-Once a sleepy country retreat, the originally French settled village and region began experiencing a boom in the 1990s, and property prices increased.
+Once a quiet country retreat, the originally French settled village and region began experiencing a boom in the 1990s, and property prices increased.
 The ideal summer weather, snowy peaks in winter and proximity to Cape Town have turned Franschhoek (le coin Français) into one of South Africa's most sought after residential addresses.
 The construction of the new English-medium private Bridge House School outside the village has also attracted many urban dwellers to the village.

 Franschhoek is notable for having some of the top restaurants in the country within its borders.
 This fact, together with the strong wine culture, and pristine natural and architectural beauty has made Franschhoek into what many describe as the "food and wine capital" of South Africa.
-This village hosted one of the top 50 restaurants in the world 'The Tasting Room', according to the "S.Pellegrino world's 50 best restaurants"-ranking and a famous Belgian Pâtisserie for Belgian pralines.
-The town hosts a number of notable restaurants and wineries such as Le Quartier Français and Haute Cabrière.
+This village hosted one of the top 50 restaurants in the world The Tasting Room, according to the "S.Pellegrino world's 50 best restaurants"-ranking and a famous Belgian Pâtisserie for Belgian pralines.
+The town hosts a number of notable restaurants and wineries such as Haute Cabrière.

 The attributes of the village have turned Franschhoek into a popular tourist destination, with dozens of bed & breakfasts and small cottages available for accommodation.

 The shopping experience in Franschhoek is known to be very interesting with several independent boutiques, menswear shops and quality homeware stores.
 The art galleries are plentiful and excellent.

 Franschhoek's weekend Bastille Festival has been celebrated every July since 1994, the year of the first South African general election with universal adult suffrage marking the end of the apartheid era.

+International relations

+Franschhoek is a twin town or sister city of: